-The materials on this website are designed to help you not only during the Week itself, but throughout the year.
-Let them help you find ways to express the degree of communion already given to the churches, and to pray together that we may be more fully united one with another, and all of us with Christ.
+You can use the resources on this website not only during the Week of Prayer itself, but throughout the year.
+Let them help you express the degree of communion already given to the churches, and to pray together that we may be more fully united in the one Christ.

 The Canadian Writing Team